 Activities : Birding, Culture, Hiking, Kayaking, Photography, Triple/Quad Cabins

 The small city of Ushuaia is the perfect starting point for your expedition cruise to Antarctica, South Georgia and the Falkland/Malvinas Islands.
 Located near the southern tip of South America, it boasts beautiful views of the Andres Mountains and the Beagle Channel.
-Stroll the lively main street of cafes, shops and outfitters, perhaps picking up a last-minute item for your voyage, or enjoying a typical Argentine grill entrée at one of the many casual restaurants.
+Stroll the lively main street of cafes, shops, and outfitters—perhaps picking up a last-minute item for your voyage or enjoying a typical Argentine grill entrée at one of many casual restaurants.
 If you arrive early, you will want to visit beautiful Tierra del Fuego National Park.

-Through presentations and informal conversations, your team of experts on Antarctic wildlife, history and geology will enlighten you about what to expect to see in the days ahead.
+Through presentations and informal conversations on Antarctic wildlife, history, and geology you will learn about the animals and sites you'll encounter in the days ahead.
 Keep a sharp eye out as you cross the Antarctic Convergence, where ocean dynamics create a unique zone of marine life and activity.
 In the early evening of the fourth day, weather and sea conditions permitting, plan to have your first landing in the South Shetland Islands.

 From South Georgia head west toward the Falkland Islands.
-Presentations and workshops by our expert staff, as well as a range of onboard recreation facilities, ensure that these days at sea are not idly spent.
+Presentations and workshops as well as a range of onboard recreation facilities ensure that days at sea are not idly spent.

 The Falkland Islands offer an unforgettable vista of moors and rugged coastlines carved by the South Atlantic, where the wildlife and plant life form a link between Patagonia and Antarctica.
-On the beaches, elephant seals are a spectacular sight when battling among themselves to establish territories or just simply relaxing.
+On the beaches, elephant seals are a spectacular sight when battling each other to establish territories or simply relaxing.
 Sea lions and fur seals are also common sights.
-As many as a million penguins nest in the Falklands every summer, representing five of the world’s seventeen species—King, Gentoo, Rockhopper, Magellanic and Macaroni.
-What’s more, for the Gentoo, the Falklands are home to the largest population on Earth.
+As many as a million penguins nest in the Falklands every summer, representing five of the world’s seventeen species: king, gentoo, rockhopper, Magellanic and macaroni.
+What’s more, the Falklands are home to the largest gentoo population on Earth.
 Look for black-browed albatrosses nesting on grassy hillsides overlooking the sea.
-The capital of the Falklands Port Stanley is the southernmost British outpost in the world.
+The capital of the Falklands, Port Stanley is the southernmost British outpost in the world.
 With many reminders of its British heritage such as red phone booths and English pubs, the town boasts other unusual sights like a whalebone arch and shipwrecks along the coast.

-Reality begins to set in during this final sea passage separating the magic world you’ve just explored from the rest of the world you’ll soon be rejoining.
-Refresh your memories through a photo exchange with newfound friends, and bid farewell to seabirds and whales that you can identify more easily now.
+Reality begins to set in during this final sea passage separating the magical world you’ve just explored from the rest of the world you’ll soon be rejoining.
+Refresh your memories through a photo exchange with newfound friends and bid farewell to seabirds and whales that you can identify more easily now.

-Morning disembarkation in Montevideo.
-Right after the disembarkation we provide group transfer to the Montevideo airport or the city center.
+Disembark this morning in Montevideo.
+Following disembarkation, a group transfer to the Montevideo airport or the city center is provided.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.